Painkillers: Information for patients and carers

 Strong Opioids

-Oxycodone, Morphine, Fentanyl
+Morphine, Oxycodone, Fentanyl

 Depending on level of pain the right strength opioid in the right dose will be prescribed by your doctor.
 Opioids can be effective for all types of pain